watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-custom-service/custom-search-with-watsonx-data-milvus.md

 <img src="./assets/create-milvus-connection.png" width="1080" height="574" />

-**NOTE: SSL certificate is only required for watsonx.data on Cloud Pak for Data.**
+**NOTE: SSL certificate is optional.
+If you include a certificate, only a certificate signed by a known certificate authority is suported by watsonx.ai**

 #### Create a vector index using the Milvus connection and upload documents
 On the watsonx.ai Project Assets page, using the Milvus connection created in the previous step, you can create a vector index and upload documents into it.
+Here are the steps:
+1. On the watsonx.ai Project Assets page, click on `New asset` --> choose `Ground gen AI with vectorized documents`.
+2. On the left-side panel, select `watsonx.data Milvus` --> fill in name and description --> select the Milvus connection created earlier.
+3. Select `Database` and `Embeddings model` from the dropdowns --> click `Next`.
+4. Click `New collection` to create a new collection.
+5. Provide a unique collection name and choose files to add to the Milvus collection --> click `Create`.
+6. Once the document uploading process is done, you can start testing it in the prompt lab.

 See the following screen recording for more details: [./assets/create-milvus-index-watsonx-ai.mov](./assets/create-milvus-index-watsonx-ai.mov).

-Once the document uploading process is done, you can start testing it in the prompt lab.

 **NOTE: `document_name` and `text` are the two main fields created in the Milvus collection schema by default.
 When searching this Milvus collection using custom code, you need to specify these two fields as output_fields.**